etecs-ru/typedyaml/README.md

 * `-package` string

-	Package name in generated file (default to GOPACKAGE).
+	The package name in the generated file (default to GOPACKAGE).

 * `-typed` string